-The following specific innovations will be developed and demonstrated:
+The following specific innovations are developed and demonstrated:

-3.1 A holistic view on digital twins for predictive maintenance

-Within the context of smart production and digitization, demonstrators, testbeds, and sandboxes will be developed while simultaneously considering the actual industrial practices.
-To create functional smart manufacturing processes, actual industrial practices must be examined.
-Within this project, not only the practical examples (use cases) are examined, but also data analytics and the necessary IT-backbones are subject to investigation and development.
-In addition, the project will reply to questions of which industrial database systems can process the vast amounts of data generated and which standards and formats will be necessary to be adopted or developed.
+3.1 A holistic view on digital twins for predictive maintenance industrial practices.
+To create functional smart manufacturing processes, actual industrial practices are examined.
+Within this project, not only the practical examples (use cases) are examined, but also data analytics and the necessary IT-backbones were subject to investigation and development.
+In addition, the project replied to questions of which industrial database systems can process the vast amounts of data generated and which standards and formats will be necessary to be adopted or developed.